Stranger Things (franchise): Tabletop games

+Collaborations

+In 2021, Roblox, an online gaming platform, collaborated with Netflix to release an experience called Stranger Things: Starcourt Mall.
+In this experience, players have the opportunity to compete in mini-games based on the show and complete quests to earn rewards that could be used on the Roblox avatar.

+In 2025, Microsoft Flight Simulator 2024 released an update which included 5 different Stranger Things related missions led by Murray Bauman, and a recreation of Hawkins, which includes more than 40 locations.

-Other mediums
+Other media

 Stage play

 In July 2022, it was revealed that a prequel stage play set in the Stranger Things universe was in development, produced by Sonia Friedman and Stephen Daldry.
 In March 2023, the play was officially announced as Stranger Things: The First Shadow, written by Kate Trefry.
 It premiered on December 14, 2023, at the Phoenix Theatre in London's West End.
 The production received five Olivier Award nominations and won two.
 In August 2024, it was announced that the play would transfer to Broadway, with previews beginning at the Marquis Theatre on March 28, 2025, and an official opening set for April 22, 2025.

-Behind The Curtain: Stranger Things: The First Shadow
+Behind the Curtain: Stranger Things: The First Shadow

-A Netflix documentary titled Behind the Curtain: Stranger Things: The First Shadow premiered on April 15, 2025, offering a behind-the-scenes look at developing and staging the prequel play Stranger Things: The First Shadow.
+A Netflix documentary titled Behind the Curtain: Stranger Things: The First Shadow premiered on April 15, 2025, offering a behind-the-scenes look at developing and staging The First Shadow.
 Directed by Jon Halperin and produced by Angus Wall, Kent Kubena, Terry Leonard (with Matt Bell as executive producer), the film chronicles the creative journey—and logistical hurdles—faced by the cast and crew from West End rehearsals to Broadway previews.